sujeethk/eZeeJS/README.md

 ## Under development

-If you are interested in contributing open an issue Inspired by MEAN.js
+If you are interested in contributing open an issue.

+Inspired by MEAN.js